 Is there a way to ensure an adjudication is still an option?

-The answer is yes, but careful drafting of collateral warranties is therefore important.
+The answer is yes, but careful drafting of collateral warranties when disputes arise is therefore important.
 It is possible to include an express adjudication clause and so not rely on statute.
 Had this been included in the collateral warranty to Abbey Healthcare, then Simply Construct’s jurisdictional challenge would have not had merit.
 Another point to consider, and whilst not always possible, is that it is prudent to execute collateral warranties as early as possible during a project and whilst the construction works are still being carried out.

 This case has helped clarify a point of principle regarding the statutory right to adjudicate.
 To avoid potential issues in the future a careful review of relevant construction contracts is recommended and where required, express clauses can be inserted into contracts.